As a coach, you have to always keep learning and improving your skills to stay relevant and consistently deliver high-quality services.

 At the same time, your client should be able to revisit their goals and vision as their priorities change.

-The best coaches have a model (or a few) they rely on to keep their sessions structured and effective.
+The best coaches have several repeatable models that they rely on to keep their sessions structured and effective.

 Models are situational and give you time-tested tools to improve performance.
-Models for leadership coaching can be different from the ones you’d use when you coach employees.
+They are created and deployed depending on the context and environment.
+For example, models for leadership coaching can be different from the ones you’d use when you coach employees.

 One of the most famous coaching models is GROW, first explained by Sir John Whitmore in his book Coaching for Performance.
 GROW stands for:

-GROW has been used a lot in corporate and executive coaching for over 20 years.
+GROW has been used a lot in corporate and executive coaching for over 20 years to improve learner engagement and retention.
 But there are dozens of other models out there for any area of coaching.
-SMART, for example, can help you create effective goals — specific, measurable, attainable, relevant, and time-bound.
+SMART, for example, can help you create effective goals that are specific, measurable, attainable, relevant, and time-bound.

 Knowing a few models and switching between them will have an immediate effect on your coaching versatility.

-Besides, think about how you can adjust the sessions themselves to give your clients more flexibility.
-A spontaneous five-minute phone call can often do as much as a scheduled two-hour session.
+Additionally, think about how you can adjust the sessions themselves to give your clients more flexibility.
+For example, a spontaneous five-minute phone call can often do as much as a scheduled two-hour session.
+Or, you might consider replacing a virtual component with an in-person component, or vice versa.

 If there’s any single skill that can be foundational to good coaching, it’s active listening.